Is Your Back Out Of Whack? These 4 Simple Exercises Will Help You Realign Your Spine

-You can tell a lot about someone's movement patterns by their posture, and all solid posture starts with spinal alignment.
 Spinal alignment might not be the sexiest subject, but it is the core of our being.
 When we find our optimal structural alignment, we have a greater ability for freedom of movement and better muscular engagement.
 "Neutral spine" is the most direct route to spinal alignment, when the S-curve of the spine is in alignment (read: good posture).

-How to achieve a neutral spine (NS) for an optimal seated position.
+1. Achieve a neutral spine (NS) for an optimal seated position.

 I call this a meditation on posture.
 During this pose, we'll find your optimal alignment, where it is today, and focus on your breath to guide you to find deeper engagement and support for that alignment.

 - Sit with your legs in front of you, hips-distance apart, slightly bent.
 Widen your sitz bones so that your thighs are sitting deep in your hip sockets.